Azure-Samples/media-services-javascript-azure-media-player-timeline-markers-plugin/README.md

 See example.html for how to enable the plugin
 ## Options
-Plugin currently recieves input in the form of an array of times:
+Plugin currently recieves input in the form of an array of times see below:

-'''plugins: {
+    plugins: {

     	timelineMarker: {
     		markertime: ["0:00","1:30", "1:48"]

     	}

-            }'''
+    }

 ##To-Do
 remove current markers when source switch occurs